Erimelowo/OpenVR-Dynamic-Resolution/README.md

 cmake -B build
 ```

-Then you can build the project by running:
+Then you can build the project in release mode by running:
 ```
 cmake --build build --config Release
 ```

 The newly built binary, its dependencies and resources will be in the `build/release` directory.
-You can delete `imgui.lib` and `lodepng.lib`.
+Note: you can delete `imgui.lib` and `lodepng.lib` as they're just leftovers.

 ## Licensing